AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/execute-tests-browserstack.md

 Configuration
 -------------
-If you don't use the attribute, the default information from the configuration will be used placed under the executionSettings section.
+If you don't use the attribute, the default configuration under the executionSettings section will be used.
 Also, you can add additional driver arguments under the arguments section array in the configuration file.
 ```json
 "executionSettings": {
   "executionType": "regular",